Winsalot/AutumnRTS/YASI.md

 	- Epic multiplayer team vs team battles with big armies and lots of units (imagine ZeroK 7v7 games that last for ~1 hour or more)
 	- Balance and framerate decoupling.
 This would allow game to be played at variable simulation framerate while still preserving game feel.
 	- Even more daring: variable framerate during runtime.
 Eg. in situations where too many units get spawned framerate could be automatically reduced to account for more CPU work.
+	- **Turn rates**.
+Having non-instant turn rates is a natural counter to kiting tactics.
+	- Defensive structures should not scale into late game.
+Turtling is not cool strategy overall, and even though static defences should be viable option for cheeses/cheese defences, it should lose effectivness into late game.
+It could be done by giving units dmg/def upgrades while making no upgrades available for structures.

 ### Cool building/structure ideas